godotengine/godot-docs/tutorials/2d/2d_lights_and_shadows.rst

 set ``Polygon`` to a square.
 The other default settings are fine.

 The first setting, ``Closed`` can be either ``on`` or ``off``.
 A closed polygon occludes light coming from all directions.
-An open polygon only occludes light from one direction
+An open polygon only occludes light from one direction.

 ``Cull Mode`` lets you select which direction gets culled.
 The default is ``Disabled``, meaning the occluder will cast a shadow no matter which side the light is on.
 The other two settings ``Clockwise`` and